Top 26 Alternatives to Vimeo in 2025: Pricing, Features & More

 Kaltura is a great OTT provider for enterprises and educational institutions.

-Looking for an alternative to Vimeo that provides total customization of the video player and broadcasting experience?
-Kaltura may be an option for you.
+If you are looking for a Vimeo alternative that offers total customization of the video player and broadcasting experience, Kaltura could be the right fit.

-Kaltura is an open-source online video platform that provides cloud-based hosting and distribution for both live and on-demand content.
-That’s a great option for organizations with advanced broadcasting needs.
+As an open-source online video platform, Kaltura provides cloud-based hosting and distribution for both live and on-demand content.
+That’s what makes it ideal for organizations with complex or large-scale streaming needs.

-Kaltura serves four main industries: educational institutions, enterprises, media companies, and OTT video services.
+Kaltura serves four key industries: educational institutions, enterprises, media companies, and OTT video services, offering tailored solutions for each to enhance the video experience.

 Key Features:

-Kaltura has several key features that make it a viable Vimeo replacement.
+When discussing key features, it’s worth mentioning that Kaltura has several that make it a viable Vimeo replacement:

 • Ingesting video